ardafazla/context-time-aware-ensemble/README.md

 # context-time-aware-ensemble
-Source code for our paper Adaptive Temporal Ensemble Learning with Context Sensitivity for Time Series, submitted to the journal IEEE Transactions on Artificial Intelligence.
+Source code for our paper Time-Aware and Context-Sensitive Ensemble Learning for Sequential Data, submitted to the journal IEEE Transactions on Artificial Intelligence.

 ### Sample Usage
 (Additional comments and instructions can be found in the corresponding model code)